Larry Ferlazzo’s Websites of the Day…

 Edutopia has some great resources on Project-Based Learning.

-The Buck Institute For Education, which has created a number of Project-Based Learning resources that are on this list, have recently had Common Craft, the wildly popular animation company, to create a video on PBL.
+The Buck Institute For Education, which has created a number of Project-Based Learning resources that are on list, have recently had Common Craft, the wildly popular animation company, to create a video on PBL.
 Here is how Buck describes it, and I’ve embedded the video below the explanation.
 I’m also adding it to the previously mentioned “The Best…” list:

 The Buck Institute for Education commissioned the cutting-edge advertising agency, Common Craft, to create a short animated video that explains in clear language the essential elements of Project Based Learning (PBL).

-This simple video makes the essential elements of PBL come alive and brings to light the 21st Century skills and competencies (collaboration, communication, critical thinking) that will enable K-12 students to be college and work-ready as well as effective members of their communities.
+simple video makes the essential elements of PBL come alive and brings to light the 21st Century skills and competencies (collaboration, communication, critical thinking) that will enable K-12 students to be college and work-ready as well as effective members of their communities.

-I published a post about a recent study that found that a group of people who had good social skills would outperform a group of individuals with higher native intelligence but fewer interpersonal abilities (see And This Is Why We Have To Help Our Students Learn How To Work In Small Groups).
+I published a post about a recent study that found that a group of people who had good social skills would outperform a group of individuals with higher native intelligence but fewer interpersonal abilities (see And Is Why We Have To Help Our Students Learn How To Work In Small Groups).
 NPR ran a more extensive story about the same research.
 Go to Collaboration Beats Smarts In Group Problem Solving.

 I know that some studies have said that three or four students are the best number for student small groups in the classroom.
 However, I’ve always found that — at least for ninth-graders — working in pairs works best (though sometimes near the end of the school year I’ll have them do a project in three or four after they’ve matured a bit and gained more experience in pair work).